carbonplan/excess-hydropower-credits/README.md

 ## license

 All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/)-licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).
-Any data contained within this repository is subjec to its own terms.
+Any data contained within this repository is subject to its own terms.
 Please exercise caution.

 ## about us